luciangutu/perl/extras/README.md

 The average is: 87.4

-3. Given the following array definition, count the number of a’s, b’s, and c’s in the array, the total number of other characters, and the total number of characters in the array.
+3. Given the following array definition, count the number of aâ€™s, bâ€™s, and câ€™s in the array, the total number of other characters, and the total number of characters in the array.
 Also display the last character in the list.
 @letterlist = qw/a b c d e f g a b c d e/;
-Hint: Use an array to count the a’s, b’s, c’s and other characters.
+Hint: Use an array to count the aâ€™s, bâ€™s, câ€™s and other characters.
 Use a loop around a switch construct to increment the counters.
 Sample output:
 For this list: a b c d e f g a b c d e
-2 a’s.
+2 aâ€™s.
-2 b’s.
+2 bâ€™s.
-2 c’s.
+2 câ€™s.
 6 others.
 12 characters in the array.
 Last character is: e